spacemunkay/BikeShed/README.md

 # About
 A web application for bicycle collectives to track bicycles, bicycle work history, volunteer hours, volunteer work history, and volunteers currently in the shop.

+See a live demo here: <http://bikeshed.wvcompletestreets.org/>  Thanks @fspc for setting that up!

 See an overview video of what the desktop view looks like and how it works here: https://www.youtube.com/watch?v=0-JjM6d9nK4.

 ## Overview/Instructions/Guides